On the Complexity of Proving Polyhedral Reductions: Automated proof procedure

 Given a net $N$, a constraint $C$ expressed as a Presburger formula, and a formula $\tau_C^*$ that captures $\wtrans{\epsilon}$ transitions (as obtained in Sect.~\ref{sec:silent_transition_relation}), we are now able to check automatically that a net $(N,C)$ is coherent.
 Thus, from now on, we assume that the considered nets $(N_1,C_1)$ and $(N_2,C_2)$ are indeed coherent.

-\subsubsection{Coherent Solvability.}
+\subsubsection{Coherent solvability}

-The first requirement of the parametric $E$-abstraction relates to the solvability of formula $E$ with regard to the coherency constraint $C_1$, and is encoded by \eqref{eq:C1}.
+The first requirement of the parametric $E$-abstraction relates to the solvability of formula $E$ with regard to the coherency constraints $C_1$, and is encoded by \eqref{eq:C1}.
 This requirement ensures that every marking of $N_1$ satisfying $C_1$ can be associated to at least one marking of $N_2$ satisfying $C_2$.
-Let us recall (S1), taken from Definition~\ref{def:strong}: \begin{definition*}[S1] For all markings $m_1$ satisfying $C_1$ there exists a marking $m_2$ such that $m_1 \cec m_2$. \end{definition*}
+Let us recall (S1), taken from Definition~\ref{def:strong}: \begin{recalldef}{def:strong}{S1} For all markings $m_1$ satisfying $C_1$ there exists a marking $m_2$ such that $m_1 \cec m_2$. \end{recalldef}

 Condition (S1) is depicted in Figure~\ref{fig:def_2}.
 We propose to encode it by the following Presburger formula:

 Since the encoding is immediate, we admit this proposition: \begin{proposition} The constraint (\ref{eq:C1}) is valid if and only if (S1) holds. \end{proposition}